 And it’s not just design that benefits from the new search speed.

 “It has made our engineering documents more accessible to everyone in the organization,” adds Reed.
 “Before, if someone wanted a particular drawing, they would have to send a request to our design group and someone would have to search for the drawing and have it printed and mailed, or create a PDF of the file and e-mail it to the requestor.
 Now everyone has immediate access to these drawings and can view the information with a single mouse click.”

 Grace Under Pressure.

 In November of 2011, Adept was put to its first big test at CPG.
 Mike tells the story…

 “We had an emergency at one of our compressor stations and we needed to obtain some particular engineering documents and drawings very quickly to get station equipment information and specifications.
 That was the first time we discovered that having Adept allowed us to access this information easily and immediately.
 It was 100% faster to pull up the drawings and get what parts we needed to get the equipment back up and in service.
 Before Adept, it was taking us hours to find drawings.
 Now we can find them in minutes.”

 Adept Workflow and Version Control Reduce Duplication of Design Efforts

-When multiple people are working on one project, everyone has access to the files they need through Adept.
-“Instead of having to go on the server and find out where someone is keeping the files and which folders they are in, we now have a workflow where we are setting up our shared work spaces,” says Reed.
-“Everyone has access to those work spaces; they can see the status of the work at any time.”
-Files are checked in and checked out so everyone is working from “one version of the truth”.
+When multiple people are working on one project, everyone has access to the documents they need through Adept.
+“Instead of having to go on the server and find out where someone is keeping the documents and which folders they are in, we now have a workflow where we are setting up our shared work spaces,” says Reed.
+“Everyone has access to those work spaces; they can see the status of the work at any time.” documents are checked in and checked out so everyone is working from “one version of the truth”.